OcNOS DC : Virtual Extensible Local Area Network Guide : Virtual eXtensible Local Area Network Configuration : VxLAN Overview

 Leaf nodes act as VTEP for hosts to connect to the data center and provide VPN services

-With multihoming facility load distribution, link and node level redundancies of the Clos fabric are extended to hosts
+With multihoming facility load distribution, link and node level redundancies of the CLOS fabric are extended to hosts

 Any packets (including ARP-ND) that are uplifted to the VxLAN CPU queue from any port are rate limited to 500 packets per second.
 This is done to protect the system and CPU during an ARP storm.